 How to Get to Istron, Crete

 Istron is just under an hour’s drive from Heraklion’s Nikos Kazantzakis International Airport.
-There is a rental center directly at the airport so you can get on the road at once.
-Alternatively, if you are arriving by boat, a car can be brought to you at Heraklion Port.
+There is a car rental depot directly at Heraklion airport so you can get on the road at once.
+Alternatively, if you are arriving by boat, a car rental in Heraklion Port can be brought to you when you disembark.

 The drive to Istron follows a gorgeous stretch of coastline before cutting across a lush peninsula to Agios Nikolaos, the capital of the region.
 From there, a short coastal drive that runs past some excellent beaches brings you to Istron.